Recovering From Pregnancy And Birth

 The first few weeks with a new baby can be very difficult, especially if it is your first.
 Your body is establishing breastfeeding and coping with lifestyle changes that are both psychologically and physically demanding.

-The first 6 weeks is critical for recovery as your internal soft tissue is healing.
+The first 6 weeks are critical for recovery as your internal soft tissue is healing.
 Use all the support you can from family and friends and get as much rest as possible.

 Take a Load Off